cweiwenr/ICT2101-team-p3-3/README.md

 <br />![Run Project](https://res.cloudinary.com/dj6afbyih/image/upload/v1637216507/ict1004/odkv89lttlexndkhxexd.jpg)

 # Seed Data
 To aid the testing of the system, we have seeded some data into the database for demostration purposes.
-The information of the seed data can be viewed in the wiki via this [link](http://).
+The information of the seed data can be viewed in the [Wiki](https://github.com/cweiwenr/ICT2101-team-p3-3/wiki/Seed-Data).

 # Development Workflow